|

 Only then did I acquire the knowledge I needed to look a woman in the eye and tell her "My penis is unusual in a way you have never seen before,

+but the extra bits are a plus."
 At age 13, chance reading led me to discover that all men were born looking like me, and that nearly all

 men around me had undergone minor genital surgery to remove that which made me feel odd.
 I did not read anything saying that circumcision is